aditya-vora/FCHD-Fully-Convolutional-Head-Detector/README.md

 ## Training
 1) Download the caffe pre-trained VGG16 from the following [link](https://drive.google.com/open?id=10AwNitG-5gq-YEJcG9iihosiOu7vAnfO).
 Store this pre-trained model in `data/pretrained_model ` folder.

 2) Download the BRAINWASH dataset from the [official website](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/software-and-datasets/).
-Store the dataset in the `data/ ` folder.
+Unzip it and store the dataset in the `data/ ` folder.

 3) Make appropriate settings in `src/config.py ` file regarding the updated paths.